 Except for the automatic test generation (based on PathCrawler), LTest is available freely under the LGPL 2.1 license.

 The installation guide and the first version of LTest can be downloaded from Mickaël's website.

-The source code of the newest version of LTest (including hyperlabel support and polluting test objective pruning) can be downloaded here:
+The source code of my newer version of LTest (including hyperlabel support and polluting test objective pruning) can be downloaded here:

-Conceptual and technical details about the newest version of LTest can be found in the following publications:
+Conceptual and technical details about this newer version of LTest can be found in the following publications:

 General overview: Taming Coverage Criteria Heterogeneity with LTest, Marcozzi et al., ICST'17

 HTOL, the DSL at the core of LTest: Generic and Effective Specification of Structural Test Objectives, Marcozzi et al., ICST'17

 The LClean module: Time to Clean Your Test Objectives, Marcozzi et al., ICSE'18